Oscar Primer — Why No Women Were Nominated for Best Director

 Little Women didn’t win a single major award until the story about sexism began churning.
 At that point, the Boston Film Critics finally spit out a Best Picture prize for the movie and the National Society rallied to give Gerwig a Best Director spot.

 I think there are two factors.
-The first, Gerwig herself is charismatic and lovable, and well known since she put herself into Lady Bird and into other movies she’s starred in like Frances Ha.
-Her persona was well established, which made that easily transferred to her as a writer/director, of which there are too few.
-The second, after so many talented women got neglected last year, it became clear that the critics had divided their acclaim and so none of the women was able to build a consensus.
+The first is Gerwig herself is charismatic and lovable, and well-known since she infused Lady Bird with details of her own youth, as she has done in other movies she’s starred in like Frances Ha.
+Her persona was well-established and that easily transferred to her image as a female writer-director, of which there are far too few.
+The second is that after so many talented women got neglected by the Oscars last year, it became clear that the critics had divided their acclaim and, thus, none of the women could build a consensus.
 Perhaps this year, critics figured if they put all of their chips behind Gerwig, she had a shot.
 But again, the movie is the movie and that will only take you so far.

-When the nominations came down, after all of the hype built up, after so many Oscar pundits believed that hype would translate to nominations – the shock from seeing that Gerwig didn’t make it in, even though there was no precedent for her to be nominated this year, the only explanation, the low hanging fruit had to be sexism.
+When the nominations came down, after all of the hype built up expectations, after so many Oscar pundits believed that hype would translate to nominations — in the aftershock of seeing that Gerwig didn’t make it in (even though there was no precedent for her to be nominated this year), the only explanation, the low hanging fruit had to be sexism.

 The chauvinism story has spread like wildfire and it will continue throughout the rest of the season.
 Outlets need “a hot take” to come out of the Oscar nominations.
 It could never simply be that five or ten men made five or ten dazzling, brilliant works of cinema.
 Where’s the outrage trigger in that?